Installation

 How-To

-1. Download the AppImage file matching your CPU architecture (run uname -m to check)
+2. Download the AppImage file matching the system's CPU architecture (see uname --machine)

 AppImages are portable applications which are independent of the Linux distribution in use and its package management.
 Just set the executable flag on the AppImage file and run it.